pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 ### Error Responses

-If parsing fails, the token may be damaged; request a new token from the server.
+- Parsing errors suggest a damaged token; request a new token.

 ## Set token

-set_token() is used by clients to update the authentication token granted by the server.
+set_token() is used by clients to update the authentication token provided by the server.

 ### Method(s)